 Clean Previously Painted Baseboards

 Spread a drop cloth over the floor to protect the flooring.
-Mix a solution of trisodium phosphate (TSP) with water in a bucket, according to product instructions, then wipe down the baseboards with the sponge.
-TSP is a non-toxic powder that produces a mild but effective cleaning solution when mixed with water.
+Mix a solution of trisodium phosphate (TSP) with water in a bucket, according to product instructions.
+Wipe down the baseboards with the solution and a sponge.
 Be sure to clean the top of the baseboards in particular, as dust naturally collects on horizontal surfaces.